 - Wind Chill Warning: Wind chills -25 degrees and below with at least a 4 mph wind for 3 hours or more.

 When the National Weather Service issues a Wind Chill Warning for Hardin County for the time the school day begins, HCS will make a decision to close schools.
 It is quite likely the district will make this type of decision on the morning of the day in question as it is hard to predict what the wind chill will be the night before.
-If there is a Wind Chill Advisory for the county, schools will likely be open unless there are operational problems with the bus fleet or mechanical problems in the school buildings.
+If there is a Wind Chill Advisory for the county, schools will likely be open and on the normal schedule unless there are operational problems with the bus fleet or mechanical problems in the school buildings.
 Buildings and the bus fleet are assessed in the morning prior to school by 5 a.m.

 If parents determine that the weather conditions are too dangerous for their students to be outside, the district respects that decision.
 Parents are free to contact their child’s school to request an excused absence for the day.
 If the child misses school because cars won’t start or because of other issues related to extreme cold temperatures, those reasons will determine if the absence is excused.
 HCS asks parents to please make sure to contact the attendance office at the child’s school to report the absence.